pyg-team/pytorch_geometric/docs/source/tutorial/multi_gpu_vanilla.rst

 After each training epoch, we evaluate and report validation metrics.
 As previously mentioned, we do this on a single GPU only.
-To synchronize all processes and to ensure that model weights have been updated, we need to call :meth:`torch.distributed.barrier`:
+To synchronize all processes and to ensure that the model weights have been updated, we need to call :meth:`torch.distributed.barrier`.

 .. code-block:: python